(UPDATED – November 1, 2018)

 A municipality in the Kanagawa Prefecture, Hakone is famous for Lake Ashi, onsen (hot spring), and as a spot from where to view Mt.
 Fuji.
 It is so popular that, according to the Wall Street Journal, 20 million tourists visit the destination every year!

-To get there, purchase the Hakone Freepass in Shinjuku Station.
-This is a packaged, discounted roundtrip ticket via Odakyu line between Shinjuku and Hakone.
+The Hakone Freepass, which can be bought at Shinjuku Station, is a packaged, discounted roundtrip ticket via Odakyu line between Shinjuku and Hakone.
 It also includes transportation within the destination (bus, sightseeing cruise, ropeway, and cable car) and complimentary or discounted entrance to Hakone’s attractions.

 Day tour of Hakone

 If you’re not on a hurry, note that the Hakone Freepass ticket is valid for a few days.
 You can stay for a night in Hakone and return to Shinjuku using the ticket the next day.
 Hakone has several attractions spread out in various transport routes, perfect for travelers who prefer immersion in a destination.

 Once you’ve arrived in Hakone-Yumoto station, you can choose how you’ll explore Hakone by following various routes.

 We chose the itinerary mostly taken by tourists: Hakone-Yumoto to Motohakone-ko by bus, sightseeing cruise to Togendai-ko, ropeway to Sounzan, cable car to Gora, and a train ride back to Hakone-Yumoto.